 Why is it important to compare LMI rates?

-LMI rates increase quite rapidly once you start borrowing at the 90%, 95% and 97% mark and the lender may even charge a premium loading depending on what type of borrower you are.
+LMI rates increase quite rapidly once you start borrowing at the 90%, 95% and 97% mark and the lender may even charge a premium loading depending the risks they identify in your application.